Binary upgrade

 SignalBehavior

-SIGUSR2Binary upgrade + graceful shutdown.
+SIGUSR2Binary upgrade + old-process drain.
 Recommended for all modes.

-SIGINTForeground + TTY (Ctrl+C): graceful shutdown only, no upgrade.
+SIGINTForeground + TTY (Ctrl+C): shutdown only, no upgrade.
 Daemon / non-TTY: binary upgrade (legacy compatibility).

 SIGTERMImmediate exit.
 Active transactions are killed.
 All clients disconnected.